-☐ No.
+□ No.

-Consideration of the principal adverse impacts of investment decisions on sustainability factors is made through the negative criteria listed in the section "What investment strategy does this financial product follow? / What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?", as well as through the integration of ESG research in the investment process into the investment process (ESG scores) and through stock-picking (positive criteria).
+The principal adverse impacts of investment decisions on sustainability factors will be taken into consideration by means of the negative criteria listed below, through the integration of ESG research in the investment process (ESG scores) and through the selection of securities (positive criteria).
 The use of positive criteria includes the absolute and relative assessment of companies regarding stakeholder-related data, e.g., relating to employees, society, suppliers, business ethics and environment, as well as the absolute and relative assessment of sovereigns regarding the sustainable development of factors such as the political system, human rights, social structures, environmental resources and climate change policy.
 Additionally, companies are encouraged to reduce the adverse sustainability impacts through corporate dialogue and, in particular, through the exercise of voting rights - a process known as "engagement".
 These corporate engagement activities are conducted in the respective companies independent of any specific investment.

-The following table shows the areas where sustainability indicators for adverse impacts will be taken into consideration in particular, as well as the main measures which will be implemented.
+The following table shows the areas where sustainability indicators for adverse impacts were taken into consideration in particular, as well as the main measures which were implemented.

 The published annual fund reports (Appendix: "Environmental and/or social characteristics") may also provide information about the principal adverse impacts on sustainability factors.

-Companie S Negative criteria Positive crite- Engagement
+Companies Negative criteria Positive crite- -Engage-

-ria
+ria ment

-Greenhouse gas emissions ✓ ✓ ✓
+Environ- Greenhouse gas emissions ✓ √ √

-Environment Activities negatively affecting biodiversity- sensitive areas ✓ ✓
+ment Activities negatively affecting biodiversity- sensitive areas ✓ ✓

 Water (pollution, consumption) ✓ ✓

 Hazardous waste ✓ ✓

-Social and employee matters Violations or lack of policy regarding the United Nations Global Compact (initiative for responsible corporate governance) and OECD Guidelines for Multinational Enterprises; work accidents ✓ √ √
+Violations or lack of policy regarding the United Nations Global Compact (initiative for responsible corporate governance) and OECD Guidelines for Multinational Enterprises; work accidents ✓ √ √

-Gender justice ✓ ✓
+Gender justice √ √

-Controversial weapons √ √
+Controversial weapons ✓ √

-Sovereigns and supranational organizations Negative criteria Positive crite- ria Environmen- tal Greenhouse gas emissions ✓ ✓ Violation of social provisions in international agree- ments and conventions and the principles of the United Nations √
+Sovereign s and supranational organizations Negative criteria Positive crite- ria Environ- mental Greenhouse gas emissions ✓ ✓ Social Violation of social provisions in international agree- ments and conventions and the principles of the United Nations √